-(3) International cooperation programs conducted during fiscal 2014 are introduced in detail in Appendix 5.
+(3) International services conducted during fiscal 2015 are introduced in detail in Appendix 5.

 (4) Seminars for Japanese enterprises operating abroad

 Recently, Japanese enterprises are accelerating to run their business in foreign countries/regions.
 JISHA support them with holding seminars. etc.